nigel-hall-codes/CryptoBacktest/README.md

 This initial strategy showed ![this](https://github.com/nigel-hall-codes/CryptoBacktest/blob/master/DailyTradeCryptoStrategy.png?raw=true)

 This was ok but I found usually when I trade on exchanges you are not able to buy and sell same day.
-This led me to create an algorithm with a longer hold period
+This led me to create an algorithm with a longer hold period found [here](https://github.com/nigel-hall-codes/CryptoBacktest/blob/master/WeekHoldStrategy.py)

 ![Here](https://github.com/nigel-hall-codes/CryptoBacktest/blob/master/WeekHoldStrategy.png?raw=true)